Solutions · Factories · Vietnam

 Three reasons Vietnamese manufacturers are deploying rooftop solar right now.

 Scope: this page applies to Vietnamese manufacturing sites on EVN's manufacturing tariff, typically connected at 22 kV or 110 kV.
 Under Decision 1279/QĐ-BCT (effective 10 May 2025), the manufacturing tariff at 22–110 kV is VND 3,398/kWh peak, VND 1,833/kWh standard, VND 1,190/kWh off-peak.
-Peak hours run 17:30–22:30 Mon–Sat under Decision 963/QĐ-BCT (effective 22 April 2026); rate levels themselves are unchanged.
+Peak hours will run 17:30–22:30 Mon–Sat under Decision 963/QĐ-BCT (issued 22 April 2026, applies from the next EVN average retail tariff adjustment); rate levels themselves are unchanged.
 For commercial-tariff sites — hotels, data centres — see /solutions/hotels and /solutions/data-centres, where BESS economics dominate.

 Your customers are already asking